qdrant/landing_page/qdrant-landing/content/documentation/infrastructure/testcontainers.md

 ---
 title: Testcontainers
+aliases: [ ../frameworks/testcontainers/ ]
 ---

 # Testcontainers

+[Testcontainers](https://testcontainers.com/) is a testing library that provides easy and lightweight APIs for bootstrapping integration tests with real services wrapped in Docker containers.

 Qdrant is available as a [Testcontainers module](https://testcontainers.com/modules/qdrant/) in multiple languages.
 It  facilitates the spawning of a Qdrant instance for end-to-end testing.

-As noted by [Testcontainers](https://testcontainers.com/), it "is an open source framework for providing throwaway, lightweight instances of databases, message brokers, web browsers, or just about anything that can run in a Docker container."

 ## Usage